 The seam guide foot on the left of the photo can adjust to different widths by screwing the guide at different distances so has greater flexibility.

-If you don’t have either of these feet with guides in your sewing kit, then just use your regular straight stitching foot.
+If you don’t have either of these feet with guides in your sewing kit, then just use your all purpose sewing foot.
 The technique will be the same but you will need to concentrate a little more to guide the fabric through straight.

 Mark the Lines for Pintucks